mattermost/docs/source/administration/devops-command-center.rst

 - A link icon to open the corresponding incident channel
 - Status (**Ongoing** or **Ended**)
 - The commander, including profile picture and username
-- A prompt to `export the incident channel <#exporting-channels>`_
+- A prompt to `Export the Incident Channel <#exporting-channels>`_
-- The total duration
-- The number of members currently involved in the incident
-- The number of messages posted to the channel, including another prompt to open the corresponding incident channel
-- A graph depicting when each checklist item was completed
 - The **Duration** widget displays the duration of the incident.
 While the incident is ongoing, the end time is displayed as **Ongoing**.
 When the incident has ended, it shows the end time (in the user's timezone).
 - The **Members Involved** widget indicates the total number of users that participated in the channel, either by posting a message, being assigned as commander, or interacting with a checklist.
 This number is not affected by users leaving the channel, or users joining the channel but not participating.
 - The total number of messages displayed includes messages posted by both users and bots (including the incident response bot).
 It does not include system or ephemeral messages.
+- A graph depicting when each checklist item was completed.

 **Filtering incidents**